getporter/porter/docs/content/configuration.md

   # The timeout enforced when communicating with the collector endpoint
   timeout = "3s"

+  # The timeout timeout enforced when establishing a connection with the collector endpoint
+  start-timeout = "100ms"

+  # Used for testing that porter is emitting spans without setting up an open telemetry collector
+  redirect-to-file = false

   # Additional headers to send to the open telemetry collector
   [telemetry.headers]
     environment = "dev"